Skip to main content

 Here is a guide about the different types of results you may get:

 • All cross marks ❌ – the propagation has not started.
 This is typically the case if the record you're searching for does not exist.
-If the record exists on your domain's DNS zone and it has been over 24 hours, it can indicate a propagating issue
+If the record has been added to your domain's DNS zone more than 24 hours ago, it can indicate a propagating issue.

-• All check marks ✅ – the propagation is completed, your record is fully updated worldwide and should work correctly
+• All check marks ✅ – the propagation is completed, and your record is fully updated worldwide and should work correctly.

 Did this answer your question?